Marionette (song): Promotion

 In order to promote the single, the group performed it on a few music shows.
 The first stage was held on Mnet's M Countdown on February 13, 2014.
 The promotions continued through KBS's Music Bank on February 14, SBS MTV's The Show on February 18, and MBC Music's Show Champion on February 19.
 They also performed the song during the 7th SGC Super Live in Seoul on September 13, 2014, along with the singles "Mask" and "Study".

 Commercial performance

-After only 3 days of sales, the song managed to debut on the Gaon Digital Chart at number 42 on the issue dated between February 9 and February 15, 2014, selling 45,463 digital copies.
+After only three days of sales, the song landed on the Gaon Digital Chart at number 42 on the issue dated between February 9 and February 15, 2014, selling 45,463 digital copies.
 It peaked at number 35 on the following week, becoming Stellar's highest charting single.
 For the month of February, the song appeared on the monthly edition of the Gaon Digital Chart at number 65, with 106,631 copies sold.
 On the week of March 1, 2014, "Marionette" appeared on the Billboard's K-Pop Hot 100 at number 34.
 The song had sold over 153 thousand downloads as of March 2014.